ENCCS/openmp-gpu/content/target.rst

 A host/device model is generally used by OpenMP for offloading:

   - normally there is only one single host: e.g. CPU
-  - one or multiple target devices *of the same kind*: e.g. CPU, GPU, FPGA, ...
+  - one or multiple target devices *of the same kind*: e.g. coprocessor, GPU, FPGA, ...
   - unless with unified shared memory, the host and device have separate memory address space